mhagiwara/one-month-challenge/201701_openintro-statistics.md

     - Null hypothesis: The mean is the same across all groups
     - Alternative hypothesis: At least one mean is different
     - Why not just do pairwise comparison?
 We are more tend to make Type 1 Error if first look at two groups (which are most likely outliers) then run statistical test (see: prosecutor's fallacy)

+## 2017/01/24

+- pp. 249 - 256
+- ANOVA (contd.)
+    - Mean square between groups (MSG) with associated df (k - 1)
+    - Mean square error (MSE)
+    - F = MSG / MSE, then run F-test
+    - Caution: ANOVA could reject null hypothesis even when there are no groups that are significantly different